polybar/polybar-scripts/polybar-scripts/info-i3-layout/README.md

 ## Configuration

-Execute the `layout_daemon.py` script on startup, e.g. by adding `exec --no-startup-id path/to/layout_daemon.py` to `.config/i3/config`.
-(Remember to mark the script as executable first.)
-The script runs as a singleton, so to restart it you will first need to kill the running instance, e.g. by running `pkill -f "python.*layout_daemon.py"`.
+Execute the `i3_layout_indicator.py` script on startup, e.g. by adding `exec --no-startup-id path/to/i3_layout_indicator.py` to `.config/i3/config`.
+The script runs as a singleton, so to restart it you will first need to kill the running instance, e.g. by running `pkill -f "python.*i3_layout_indicator.py"`.

 ## Module